SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Allows using a different humanoid Avatar as the clone.
-Requires a humanoid Avatar to use as a clone for CarbonCopy.

 <details>